davidedc/Minimal-2D-Js-Software-Renderer/CONVERTING_LOW_LEVEL_TESTS.md

     *   Any custom static arguments passed via `RenderTestBuilder.runCanvasCode()` (see Section 3) should appear in the signature before the optional `instances = null` parameter.
 *   **Randomness**:
     *   Use `SeededRandom.getRandom()` directly for any randomized values (dimensions, positions, colors if applicable).
+    *   **CRITICAL**: The *exact order* of all calls to `SeededRandom.getRandom()` in your new `draw_...` function must precisely mirror the order in which they occurred in the original `shapeCreationFunction` (and any helpers it called that used `SeededRandom`).
+Any deviation in sequence will lead to different random values and a mismatch with the original test's output.
+If debugging complex sequences, consider temporarily adding logs in both the old and new code to print values from `SeededRandom.getRandom()` to trace the sequence.
     *   **Do not** call `SeededRandom.seedWithInteger(currentIterationNumber)` inside your `draw_` function; `RenderTest` (the test runner) handles seeding globally before calling your function.
 *   **Canvas Dimensions**:
     *   Replace globals like `renderTestWidth` and `renderTestHeight` with `ctx.canvas.width` and `ctx.canvas.height`.